-Synopsis virtual int find(const IT_AVAList& lstIssuer, CORBA(Boolean)& bFound, IT_X509_CRL_Info& aCRL) const; Description This function This function locates the CRL issued by a specified CA. Parameters This function takes the following parameters: 1stIssuer An object of type IT_AVAList containing the distinguished name that identifies the issuer. bFound A boolean value.
+Synopsis virtual in CORBA(virtual int find(const IT_AVAList& lstIssuer, CORBA(Boolean)& bFound, IT_X509_CRL_Info& aCRL) const; Description This functi This function locates the CRL issued by a specified CA. Parameters This functi This function takes the following parameters: 1stIssuer An object of type IT_AVAList containing the distinguished name that identifies the issuer. bFound A boolean value.
 Set to true if the CA has an associated CRL.
-Otherwise, this value is set to false. aCRL An object that represents the CRL associated with the CA. Return Value non-zero value if it succeeds in finding the CRL. it returns zero.
+Otherwise, this value is set to false. aCRL An object that represents the CRL associated with the CA. Return Value Returns a Otherwise, non-zero value if it succeeds in finding the CRL. , it returns zero.